 Rental income remains attractive.
-UK rents increased by 8.1% on average over the year to February 2025, with rent inflation in London particularly high at 9.9%.
+UK rents increased by 7.0% on average over the year to May 2025, with rent inflation in the North East particularly high at 9.7%.

 One particularly difficult decision is whether to opt for a fixed rate or a variable rate mortgage, and, if fixed, for how many years.
-It all depends on your view of where interest rates are going to go; an especially difficult decision given the cut to the bank base rate in February 2025, and the impact of the tariffs recently imposed by the United States.
-A variable deal will mean an immediate saving if interest rates fall further, but a longer fixed-rate deal provides certainty; and a saving if interest rates were to increase again and then remain high for a few years.
-The decision is complicated further given inflation has now gone back up to 2.8%, having only briefly dipped below the 2% target.
+It all depends on your view of where interest rates are going to go; an especially difficult decision given the two cuts to the bank base rate in February and May 2025.
+A variable deal will mean an immediate saving if interest rates fall further, but a longer fixedrate deal provides certainty; and a saving if interest rates were to increase again and then remain high for a few years.
+The decision is complicated further given inflation has generally been slowly rising throughout 2025 so far, and now sits at 3.6% (June 2025).